 This is my list of podcasts to trial before adding to our regular listening list.
 We’ve already trialled Douchy’s Biology, and it’s a hit – Gabrielle has been geeking out to hominid evolution while cutting out sewing projects.

 We fail at films.
 We haven’t had a TV in over a decade, and that pretty much sums it up.
 We find we have so many other things to do that we never get around to watching movies.

 But there are some things I’d really like to watch with the children.
 Generally, they’re adaptations of books, and our chief delight is shouting criticism at how much it deviates from the book (you really don’t want to watch Eragon with us – how did they get it SO WRONG?)

 I’ve decided documentaries count as films, because we love nature, farming, and science documentaries.
 And because the sheet would probably compost before we got through that many movies.

 I hope that gives you some insight and inspiration into how lists can be useful in your homeschool.
 The Mulberry Planner lists are a great place to start if you’re new to list making – they’re extremely relevant to the core needs of homeschoolers.
 As well as the lists I’ve detailed, there’s also lists for music, YouTube, and children’s lists for their achievements and things they’re proud of, plus templates for you to DIY.
 If you don’t use anything else except the lists, you can still have a well-organised homeschool.

-If you’re interested you can take a closer look here, and don’t forget to use the code FEARLESS at checkout to get 10% off.
+If you’re interested you can take a closer look at the 2020 planner here, and don’t forget to use the code FEARLESS at checkout to get 10% off.